 The best thing about a cheesecake is that it doesn't need to be fancy.
-Here, fresh blooms and a chic cake stand make this Costco cake (yes, really!) wedding-worthy.
+Here, fresh blooms and a chic cake stand to make this Costco cake (yes, really!) wedding-worthy.

-Incorporate Multiple Shapes
+Showcase Multiple Shapes

 What a unique way to offer height and dimension to make a statement.
 Don’t be afraid to try a variety of cheeses before making your selections, as many might come in unique shapes.
-With six distinctive layers of cheese, decked out with florals and stone fruits, this design is simply stunning.
+With six distinctive layers of cheese decked out with florals and stone fruits, this design is simply stunning.

 Top With Honey

-This stacked set-up is an absolute dream.
-With layers of soft cheese, topped with honeycomb and decked out with plump blackberries, the color palette that was used to pull this off is simply divine.
+This stacked setup is an absolute dream.
+With layers of soft cheese topped with honeycomb and decked out with plump blackberries, the color palette that was used to pull this off is simply divine.

 Decorate With Greenery